cessen/tenthash/docs/specification.md

 Where `<<<` is a bit-wise left rotation and addition is modulo 2<sup>64</sup>.

-As shown in the overview at the beginning of this document, the hash state is mixed once after adding each input chunk and twice during finalization.
+As shown in the overview at the beginning of this document, the hash state is mixed once after adding each input block and twice during finalization.

 ### Producing the digest.